-- 1. the financial statements and notes are in accordance with the Corporations Act 2001 and: - a) comply with Accounting Standards and the Corporations Regulations 2001; and - b) give a true and fair view of the Consolidated Entity's financial position as at 30 June 2023 and its performance for the year ended on that date; and - are in accordance with International Financial Reporting Standards, as stated in Note 1 to the financial statements; and - 2. the Chief Executive Officer and Chief Financial Officer have each declared that: - a) the financial records of the Consolidated Entity's for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - b) the financial statements and notes for the financial year comply with the Accounting Standards; and - c) the financial statements and notes for the financial year give a true and fair view; - 3. in the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. the financial statements and notes are in accordance with the Corporations Act 2001 and: - a) comply with Accounting Standards and the Corporations Regulations 2001; and - b) give a true and fair view of the Consolidated Entity's financial position as at 30 June 2024 and its performance for the year ended on that date; and - c) are in accordance with International Financial Reporting Standards, as stated in Note 1 to the financial statements; and - 2. the Chief Executive Officer and Chief Financial Officer have each declared that: - a) the financial records of the Consolidated Entity's for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - b) the financial statements and notes for the financial year comply with the Accounting Standards; and - c) the financial statements and notes for the financial year give a true and fair view; - 3. in the directors opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 4.
+The consolidated entity disclosure statement is true and correct.